-The construction world is governed by International Building Codes know as IBCs.
-These Codes have been developed by structural engineers over the past century to promote stronger and safer structures.
-The IBCs define the permissible methods and materials that can be used to construct buildings.
+The construction world is governed by the International Building Code know as the IBC.
+This code is developed by architects and engineers across the globe to ensure stronger and safer construction methods.
 Typical construction projects use lumber, engineered wood, masonry, concrete, steel, and aluminum for structural applications.
-In the 2006 IBCs added a new category for Fiber Reinforced Plastic (FRP).
-Now for the first time FRPs can be used as a structural member.
-This is why we refer to our FRP product line as “Structural Fiberglass.”
+The 2006 IBC added a new category for Fiber Reinforced Plastic (FRP).
+This specification allows FRPs to be used as a structural component, and why we refer to the FRP product line as structural fiberglass.

-The automotive, aviation, and marine/boat markets have all accepted FRP products for decades.
+Many industries inclusing automotive, aviation, and marine/boat markets have all used FRP products for decades.
 Hammers, shovels and other tools now utilize FRP and offer a stronger, longer-lasting handle.
-With the addition of FRP in the 2006 IBCs, we can now use FRP as a structural member.

 The typical reason for utilizing FRP in construction is to eliminate rusty metal and/or rotten wood.
 Best of all FRP is a double green product.
 It is not only less harmful for the environment than treated lumber or metals but it will always be the lowest life cycle cost of any structural material.
 Yes, it is Green for your wallet.

-When we dive into maintenance expenses on concrete and steel buildings, we see replacement of rusted steel and corroded aluminum as the major costs.
+Maintenance expenses in concrete and steel buildings, we see replacement of rusted steel and corroded aluminum as the major costs.
 Especially when salt or salt water exposure is present, metal products deteriorate quickly.

 Hollow metal doors, windows, metal stairs, etc. quickly rust and become a blemish on the exterior of the building.
 The repair and replacement of these items is very costly.
 And by replacing the doors, windows or stairs with new metal, all that has been accomplished is restarting the maintenance clock.